 Sesamoiditis Specialists

 Are you an athlete participating in activities that involve walking, running, or jumping?
 If so, you may experience symptoms of sesamoiditis.
 An individual’s activity level and shoe type may cause inflammation to the sesamoid bones in the foot, resulting in dull or sharp pain in the ball of the foot.
-Complex foot and ankle specialists, Doctors Thomas Haytmanek and Jonathon Backus have provided diagnosis and specialized treatment plans for patients in Vail, Aspen, and the surrounding Denver, Colorado communities who may be experiencing sesamoiditis.
+Complex foot and ankle specialists, Doctors Thomas Haytmanek and Jonathon Backus have provided diagnosis and specialized treatment plans for patients in Vail and Frisco, Colorado, as well as Denver, Boulder, and surrounding Summit County areas who may be experiencing sesamoiditis.
 Contact The Steadman Clinic’s Sports Foot and Ankle team today!

 What is Sesamoiditis?